 It is no wonder that the Canadian grand dame of literature, Margaret Atwood, published her greatest work just after 1984.
 Inspired by George Orwell's masterpiece, she penned her own piece of speculative fiction, in which she satirized the social, political, and religious trends of the United States in the 1980s, and questioned what would happen if the attitudes about women held by the religious right were taken to their logical end.
 Her story takes place in the theocratic state of Gilead and is told by a woman called Offred, who serves as a handmaid and as such is forcibly assigned to produce children for the Commanders, the ruling class of men.
 The women in Gilead have no freedoms or rights, which Atwood based on examples from the present and the past.

 The Second Sex (La Deuxième Sexe) (1945) - Simone De Beauvoir

 Simone de Beauvoir, both a feminist activist and existentialist philosopher, changed the course of political discourse and philosophy when she published The Second Sex.
 Adopted and revised as the Bible of feminism, this work is one of the most integral works in feminist and queer studies as it distinguishes biological sex from gender.
 On top of that, De Beauvoir provides us with an intricite investigation of women's history, in search for the reasons for the oppression of women, argueing that she can find none.
-This masterpiece is a big one, so I have saved it for last.
+This masterpiece is a big one, so do try it out when you have the time.